PetaLinux Firmware

 dpu.xclbin

-Run the following command to creare a tutorial.bb file.
-It will be created at this location project-spec/meta-user/recipes-apps/tutorial/tutorial.bb.
+Run the following command to create a tutorial.bb file.
+It is created at this location project-spec/meta-user/recipes-apps/tutorial/tutorial.bb.

 petalinux-create -t apps --template fpgamanager -n tutorial --enable --srcuri " ../../platform_outputs/system.bit ../../platform_outputs/shell.json ../../platform_outputs/tut_1.dtsi ../../platform_outputs/dpu.xclbin" --force